- On June 28, 2019

 Here’s what Danielle has to say:

 I don’t remember the first time I looked in the mirror and wished I could pull and twist and smooth and tweak myself into a better version of me.
-I don’t remember being told I needed to lose weight.
-I don’t remember the last time I didn’t care how I looked.
+Don’t remember being told I needed to lose weight.
+Don’t remember the last time I didn’t care how I looked.
 I don’t even remember ever being told I was ugly.

 In fact, my mom and many others told me I was beautiful.
 I heard it at home from family, friends at school, and from my boyfriend.
 I remember thinking they were just trying to make me feel better.
 After I finished growing I couldn’t step back from my own opinions to see myself objectively.